Blue Jackets' Signing Of Biggest Free Agent, Johnny Gaudreau, Can Pay Larger Dividends Now And Into The Future

 Gaudreau, a Lady Byng Memorial Trophy winner in 2016-17, six-time All-Star, and a member of the 2022 NHL First All-Star Team, will bring electric play on the ice and playoff leadership to the room.
 The leadership-in-the-room sentiment might be a phrase we gloss over but it can't be understated how significant that has a chance to be in a young dressing room and on a budding core.

-Not to compare the Blue Jackets with teams like the New York Rangers who went from out of the playoffs to the Eastern Conference Finals in one year's time, but a team certainly gets better faster when you add a player capable of scoring over 100 points in a season, averages nearly 35 goals a season, and one who puts up 1.40 points per game, the latter being fifth-best in the league last season.
+Not to compare the Blue Jackets with teams like the New York Rangers who went from out of the playoffs to the Eastern Conference Finals in a year's time, but a team certainly gets better faster when you add a player capable of scoring over 100 points in a season, averages nearly 35 goals a season, and one who puts up 1.40 points per game, the latter being fifth-best in the league last season.

 When you consider Gaudreau, Laine, Sillinger, Johnson, players like Oliver Bjorkstrand, Gus Nyquist, and facilitator Jake Voracek, one can imagine the scoring prowess Columbus now possesses.
 Any way you slice it, very scary scoring combinations and a formidable top-six.
 Think about the potential for the power play.